-In March 2022, the Fed began increasing interest rates.
-It is difficult to accurately predict the pace at which the Fed will increase interest rates any further or begin to decrease interest rates, or the timing, frequency, or magnitude of any such increases or decreases, and the evaluation of macro-economic and other conditions could cause a change in approach in the future.
-Any further increases generally will cause market interest rates to rise and could cause the value of a Fund's investments, and the Fund's NAV, to decline, potentially suddenly and significantly.
+In response to certain economic conditions, including periods of high inflation, governmental authorities and regulators may respond with significant fiscal and monetary policy changes such as raising interest rates.
+The Fund may be subject to heightened interest rate risk when the Fed raises interest rates.
+Recent and potential future changes in government monetary policy may affect interest rates.
+It is difficult to accurately predict the timing, frequency, or magnitude of potential interest rate increases or decreases by the Fed, and the evaluation of macro-economic and other conditions could cause a change in approach in the future.
+If the Fed and other central banks increase the federal funds rate and equivalent rates, such increases generally will cause market interest rates to rise and could cause the value of a Fund's investments, and the Fund's NAV, to decline, potentially suddenly and significantly.
 As a result, the Fund may experience high redemptions and, as a result, increased portfolio turnover, which could increase the costs that the Fund incurs and may negatively impact the Fund's performance.